-Visits normally begin upstairs on the first floor, where room 1 (the grand meeting room of the Scuola Grande di Santa Maria) displays a beautifully presented collection of lavish medieval and early Renaissance art, primarily religious images and altarpieces dating from 1300 to 1450.
+Visits normally begin upstairs on the second floor, where room 1 (the grand meeting room of the Scuola Grande di Santa Maria) displays a beautifully presented collection of lavish medieval and early Renaissance art, primarily religious images and altarpieces on wood panels from 1300 to 1450.
 The giant canvases in room 2 include Carpaccio’s “Presentation of Jesus in the Temple,” and works by Giovanni Bellini (one of Bellini’s images of St. Peter lies in room 3).
-Rooms 6 to 8 feature Venetian heavyweights Tintoretto, Titian, Veronese, and Lorenzo Lotto, while Room 10 is dominated by Paolo Veronese’s mammoth “Feast in the House of Levi”.
-Vast Tintoretto canvases make up the rest of the room.
+Rooms 6 to 8 feature Venetian heavyweights Tintoretto, Titian, Veronese and Lorenzo Lotto, while Room 10 is dominated by Paolo Veronese’s mammoth “Feast in the House of Levi”.
+Vast Tintoretto canvases make up the rest of the room, including his four paintings of the legends of St. Mark.
 Opposite is Titian’s last painting, a “Pietà” intended for his own tomb.
-Room 11 contains work by Tiepolo, the master of 18th-century Venetian painting, and several paintings by Tintoretto.
+Room 11 contains work by Tiepolo, the master of 18th-century Venetian painting, but also several paintings by Tintoretto, including a “Crucifixion.”

 Room 19 has traditionally contained the monumental cycle of nine paintings by Carpaccio illustrating the Story of St. Ursula; most of these continue to undergo restoration, with “Arrival in Cologne” the only one likely to be displayed for some time.
 Room 20 is filled by Gentile Bellini’s cycle of “The Miracles of the Relic of the Cross” , painted around 1500.
-While renovations are ongoing, room 23 will contain some of the museum’s most famous paintings, including a gorgeous “St. George” by Mantegna, Della Francesca’s “St. Jerome,” a “St. John the Baptist” by Antonio Viviani, plus a series of Bellini Madonnas and his monumental “Martyrdom of St. Mark.”
-Pride of place goes to Giorgione’s enigmatic and utterly mystifying “Tempest”.
-Finally, room 24 is adorned with Titian’s “Presentation of the Virgin,” actually created to hang in this space between 1534 and 1538.
+While renovations are ongoing, room 23 will contain some of the museum’s most famous paintings—check before you visit with the museum information desk (or online) if there’s a particular work you would like to see.
+Finally, room 24 is adorned with Titian’s “Presentation of the Virgin,” created between 1534 and 1538 specifically to hang in this space.